-I actually started in psychology, earning a bachelor's and a master's degree in the field of industrial/organizational psychology at the University of Oklahoma.
+I started in psychology, earning a bachelor's and a master's degree in the field of industrial/organizational psychology at the University of Oklahoma.
 I was interested even then in effective information dissemination, and my thesis focused on workload shift - how effectively people can recollect information when bombarded with varying types and amounts of information.
 Eventually, I realized that I was more interested in organizing information in aesthetically effective ways, so when I got the chance to go back to school, I took it.

 I completed another bachelor's degree in biology at the University of Central Oklahoma, and then began to study under the direction of Gretchen Halpert in the Scientific Illustration Distance Program.
 This tremendously helpful program allowed me to attend online, fully interactive classes in the evening, all while holding a full-time job.
 I learned to work with traditional mediums such as graphite, ink, colored pencil, and watercolor.
 During the height of the pandemic in June 2020, I completed the program with a virtual internship with the Oklahoma Aquarium, designing a field guide directed at teenagers interested in marine biology.